Overview

 During Welcome Week, the staff team will show you around the campus and introduce you to the course.
 Some members of staff will also speak about their art practice.

 We hope you have a very enjoyable summer.
 Please try to visit contemporary art exhibitions and any other places of interest, make notes, and reflect upon significant things you've seen and done, and, of course, keep your hand in with your art practice.
-Keep enjoying your hobbies, as these can often become your interests and source of inspiration for your art practice.
+Keep enjoying your hobbies, as these can often become your key sources of inspiration to inform your art practice.

 – Richard Waring, Course Leader

 It's important for you to understand your work within the context of contemporary fine art.
-Spend some time browsing through the artists in this current big exhibition based in Liverpool called Bedrock, or go and see it in person if you're in the area.
+Spend some time browsing through the artists in this year's Venice Biennale – In Minor Keys.
+There are lots of media articles online covering this exhibition for you to research through (like this one).

 From your browsing, choose two artists from this exhibition – one you like and one you don’t.
 Consider why some artwork engages you and why others don't, make some simple notes explaining your opinions.
 There's no wrong or right way to do this.
 Print off each work in any way you can – black and white is OK.
 We'll use this for the basis for analysis for your first seminar to have a group discussion about judgment values (after induction week).